ShadowBlip/PowerStation/README.md

 ## About

-Open source performance daemon with DBus interface
+PowerStation is an open source TDP control and performance daemon for Linux that can be used to control CPU and GPU settings for better performance and battery life.
+Performance control is done through [DBus](https://www.freedesktop.org/wiki/Software/dbus/) to provide a UI-agnostic interface to CPU and GPU settings.

 ## Install